 Review and road test of the BMW 2 Series Convertible

-BMW's 2 Series Convertible has been lightly refreshed.
-Jonathan Crouch checks out the revised range
+BMW's 2 Series Convertible still has much to offer.
+Jonathan Crouch checks out the current range

 Ten Second Review of the BMW 2 Series Convertible